agashe/modernAlert/README.md

 ```
 * **message:** - *String* - represents the message that will be shown to the user

-* **options:** - *Object* - accept 2 values and represent your buttons , it's optional so you can leave empty to use the basic
+* **options:** - *Object* - accept 2 properties and it will be used to prepare your buttons , it's optional so you can leave empty to use the basic
                layout.
-  * buttonsLayout: - *String* - we have three basic layouts for the buttons
+  * buttonsLayout: - *String* - to choose the layout , we have **three** basic layouts for the buttons:

-      1- 'ok' --> to show normal ok button , returns *null*
+      1- 'ok' --> to show basic alert with a single button just to dismiss the message , returns *null*

-      2- 'yesNo' --> 2 buttons (Yes & No) , which will return true for Yes and false for the No
+      2- 'yesNo' --> 2 buttons (Yes & No) , which will return *true* for Yes and *false* for No

       3- 'custom' --> here's the magic :D , in this type we should use the second option